 3D CAD doesn’t have to be complex.
 Most of the parts we design are very simple.
 So why are we all using a complex Pro/E (Creo) clone?
 It was the first effective solid modeling solution, it caught on and made enough money for many to duplicate and set as a standard for the others to imitate.
 It really is not the most efficient or productive way to create parts and even simple changes can be challenging!!

 I have taken some time to learn both Inventor and Solidworks to make my engineering services more marketable.
 I tell you it is quite a chore to design in a Pro/E clone.
 It is so much more work.
 As I do my conceptual design it seems okay.
 But after a design review and I have to go back and make some changes I think I would rather have a root canal.

-Change is no fun on any system, especially if you have been away from the project for a couple months.
+Change is no fun on any Solidworks clone, especially if you have been away from the project for a couple months.
 You basically have to review how you did the part and this can take hours depending how extreme the changes.
 I am sure many have found it easier to redo the parts, of course, that leaves the door open to Murphy’s law, especially if there is an associated information document attached.
 Now if you are not the original designer this is even a more of a horror show.
 As you know some CAD operators are more equal than others.

-There are two paradigm to CAD design.
+There are two paradigms to 3D solid model CAD design.
 History/Feature based modeling and Direct Editing.
 Both are good systems.
 I personally like to start with History based and then have Direct edit readily available for changes.
 Now there are a few things that Direct edit will not edit, like helical shapes and few others.
-But you can usually create most of the features over if necessary.
+But you can usually recreate most of those features if necessary.